ropensci/lightr/inst/paper.md

   - name: Columbia University
     index: 3
 date: "November 28, 2018"
-output: md_document
+bibliography: lightr.bib
 ---

 # Summary

 Living organisms wildly differ in their ability to see colours.
-For this reason, colour science relies on the use of objective measurements of reflectance, transmittance or aborbance spectra rather than human vision (@Cuthill1999).
+For this reason, colour science relies on the use of objective measurements of reflectance, transmittance or aborbance spectra rather than human vision (@Bennett1994,
+@Cuthill1999,@Eaton2005).

 Spectrometers record the amount of captured photons at different wavelengths (usually between 300-700 nm for colour sicence).
 However, there is no standard